UMiamiLibraries/code4lib2020-get-results-es/creating-docker-file.md

 <p>We are instructing Docker to start FROM the pre-existing PHP and Apache image built by Microsoft, appsvc/php:7.3-apache_20200101.1.
 This pre-existing image is running a Linux distribution and php version 7.3 and apache, and it was created on January 1st, 2020.</p>

-<p>Now, let's install composer.
+<p>Now, let's install php composer.
 Add the following code to the Dockerfile.</p>

 <p>
 {% highlight Docker %}
 #.docker/Dockerfile

+# Installing php composer
 RUN curl -sS https://getcomposer.org/installer | php
 RUN mv composer.phar /usr/local/bin/composer && \
         chmod +x /usr/local/bin/composer && \